plone/documentation/about/helper_tools.rst

    apt-get install retext

-If you have existing documentation, you may want to check out `pandoc <http://johnmacfarlane.net/pandoc/>`_ , the "swiss army knife" of document conversions.
+**Pandoc** If you have existing documentation, you may want to check out `pandoc <http://johnmacfarlane.net/pandoc/>`_ , the "swiss army knife" of document conversions.
 For instance, it can create valid rst files from Markdown and quite a number of other formats.

 **Sublime Text** has a number of plugins for rst highlighting and snippets, install via the Sublime package installer.